mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 89 - Math Feature Envy/readme.md

 # Conclusion

 This is a very basic smell.
-If we are manipulating another object characteristics, we should let it do it the maths for us.
+If we are manipulating another object's characteristics, we should let it do it the maths for us.

 # Relations